carduelis (goldfinch) hornemanni (after Jens Hornemann, a Dutch botanist)

 The consensus on the Internet is that they’re probably under-reported because people are so cautious about separating them from Commons.
 But I did my research and had my camera and binoculars standing by on Friday.

-I worked at home, doing research for lessons I’m writing, but keeping my eye on the feeders.
 Every half hour or 45 minutes, the redpoll flock would show up — sometimes three or four birds, sometimes as many as 20 — for about 10 minutes.
 Then they’d flit off suddenly and disappear for a while.

 Off and on during the morning, I saw a bird that I thought might be the pale one I was looking for, but the light was bad and I was never sure.
 I gave up for a while, but when the afternoon sun got into the best position for lighting our feeders, I looked again.

-There was one female that was definitely lighter, with a much less-streaked, paler neck and back, thinner and fewer streaks on her flanks, just a few marks on her undertail coverts and a pale rump.
+There was one female that was definitely lighter, with a much less-streaked, paler neck and back, thinner and fewer streaks on her flanks, just a few marks on her undertail coverts, and a pale rump.
 Her bill also looked stubbier.

 The birds kept chasing each other off the prime spots on the feeder, so it was hard to keep track of one given bird, but there were a couple times when the light female was positioned where I could see her well.
 I took a ton of photos and checked all the field marks as carefully as I could.

-What finally convinced me was the one time the light bird flew down to the ground.
-Other redpolls had been feeding on fallen seed all day whenever the flock was in the yard, but I’d never seen the light one down there.
+What finally convinced me was the one time the pale bird flew down to the ground.
+Other redpolls had been feeding on fallen seed all day whenever the flock was in the yard, but I’d never seen the pale one down there.
 She only stayed for a split second this time, but it was long enough to see the marked contrast in the color of her back.

 The Hoary is on the left.
 You can see how much more fine the streaks on her flanks are compared to the Common on the right.
 There are also fewer and finer marks on the undertail coverts.

 In this shot, you can see how much paler she is on the back and hind-neck.